HOST A KIDS' AFTERNOON TEA PARTY - ACTIVITIES FOR KIDS

 STEP FOUR: THE ROLE PLAY TOYS

 The time for tea trolley is great for tea parties, both real and more imaginative ones.
 It's fun to wheel about and ideal for transporting cakes and sweet treats from the kitchen to the tea table.
-Of course, a toy cupcake stand would come in super handy and this teatime cake stand even doubles up as a fun shape sorter.
+Of course, our wooden cake stand would come in super handy too and even doubles up as a fun shape sorter.
 Each cake is shaped and numbered, so it's a brilliant toy for developing shape and number recognition, as well as manual dexterity and imaginative play.
 And don't forget the tea set - the berry tea set includes a tray, a tea pot, two cups and saucers, a milk jug, a sugar pot, a plate and three toy biscuits.
 It's a childhood classic.

 STEP FIVE: THE GAMES